Why Kids Need Us To Talk To Them About Extremism Online

 “My son is on Discord,” a parent recently wrote in an email immediately following the racist killing spree in Buffalo, NY.
 “Should I be concerned?”

 I took a deep breath because I knew these conversations were complicated.
-In the wake of the racist killings in Buffalo, NY last week, each of us has been left searching for healing, action, answers and prevention in our own circles of influence.
-We know all too well that the grief, rage, and fear ripple out well beyond the loved ones of the victims themselves.
+In the wake of this kind of violence, everyone is left searching for healing, action, answers and prevention in our own circles of influence.

-In other words, when it comes to parenting in the digital age there is no single platform for racist, anti-semitic, or other forms of far-right extremism.
-There are absolutely certain applications that should raise red flags.
-Specifically, any highly encrypted apps designed to host content or conversations that would be banned on more mainstream sites should be taken very seriously.
-But even mainstream apps can be exploited by extremists and host hate speech – meaning that casual exposure is likely for young people online.
+When it comes to parenting in the digital age there is no single platform for misogynist, racist, anti-semitic, or other forms of extremism.
+Some platforms, including highly encrypted apps designed to host content or conversations that would be banned on more mainstream sites, should raise red flags.
+But even mainstream platforms, podcasts, and online influencers share extremist language and ideas.
+Algorithms are likely to push viewers toward more extreme content over time.
 Common Sense Media found that 64 percent of teen social media users say they come across hateful content on social media.
-That’s why I tend to pause before responding to questions about specific games or tools in the wake of high-profile violence.
-Is our takeaway from last week that all young people should be banned from Discord?
-Not necessarily.

 Extremist recruitment online